What Is Truck Platooning?

 What Are the Benefits of Truck Platooning?

-The other positive of platooning is environmental.
-The average commercial truck eats through 20,500 gallons of fuel every year.
-When positioned in a platoon, a truck can save 2,460 gallons of fuel per year, which would have a significant impact on the oil industry and a massive impact on carbon emissions.
+- Reduced Carbon Emissions: The other positive of platooning is environmental.
+The average commercial truck uses about 10,700 gallons of fuel every year.
+When positioned in a platoon, a truck could potentially save thousands of gallons of fuel per year.
+This would have a significant impact on carbon emissions.

 Texas A&M Preparing for Platoons

-Texas A&M is looking at a variety of highway stretches in Texas where platooning could be utilized without disrupting regular traffic patterns.
+Texas A&M is a leader in level 2 truck platooning research.
+The institution is looking at a variety of highway stretches in Texas where platooning could be implemented without disrupting regular traffic patterns.
 The researchers have determined that 12 strips of roadway are worth investigating on a deeper level.
-A majority of roads are in the southeastern part of Texas where rural communities are more common.
-A&M has found that platooning in urban communities will slow traffic and will not make an impact on fuel emissions.
+The majority of these roads are in the southeastern part of Texas where rural communities are more common.
+In contrast, A&M has found that platooning in urban communities will slow traffic and will not make an impact on fuel emissions.
 Therefore, only rural roads are prospective “platoon accessible” pathways.

 While companies continue to research the possibility of automated cars, platoons may be further off.

-“It is hard to say when these companies will be coming forward with a ‘production-level’ platooning technology,” said an autonomous vehicle management analyst.
+According to Thomas Martin, an autonomous vehicle management analyst at the Nevada Department of Transportation, “It is hard to say when these companies will be coming forward with a ‘production-level’ platooning technology.”

-What It Will Take for Truck Platooning to Work Across the U.S.
+What Will It Take for Truck Platooning to Work in the U.S.?

 For truck platooning to become the accepted standard in the trucking industry, there are a few widespread changes that will have to take place: